 this volume.
 What kind of reasoning mode is metonymy?

-This list is based on CrossRef data as of 01 january 2021.
+This list is based on CrossRef data as of 18 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.